PingoPlatform/Pingo/ATLAS/Seagrass_Zostera_marina.md

 Zostera marina color: green
 Zostera marina season: perannual, predominantly in months 5-11

+Has void spaces for buyoncy in leaves
+Can produce oxygen, possibly free gas phase
 Can be overgrown with red algae
 Does not like freshwater
 Shoots rise in June
 Can settle on sand and silt of very little thickness Some leaves can remain throughout the year
+Can migrate 0.1/y through rhizomes
+Can sexually reproduce and spread seeds